HaydenGriffin/LFG-Bot/README.md

 # LFG-Bot
 A discord bot to help people to find groups to play games with.
 The app is deployed on Heroku and used in production on a few servers.
+By Hade

 ## About
 This bot was created using node.js and discord.js.